Rational Veterinary Medicine

 They are sometimes put forward by people who should know better and who rightly wouldn’t accept such arguments if used to try to convince them that a conventional drug was safe or effective.

-When they are looked at in a little detail however they are found to be inadequate to convince an impartial observer that homeopathy works.
-All they do is confuse the issues and cloud the real argument, generating a lot of heat, without achieving much that is constructive to either side.
+When looked at in a little detail however they are found to be inadequate.
+All they do is confuse the issues and cloud the real argument, generating a lot of heat, and diverting any discussion away from the key question of reliable evidence.

-Nevertheless they still continue to be put forward, often in the belief that they offer decisive reasons for the continued use of homeopathy.
-What is offered here is a discussion of such arguments and the questionable logic behind them.
+Nevertheless they still continue to be put forward, despite their highly questionable logic, often in the belief that they offer decisive reasons for the continued use of homeopathy.

 Index: